ohaal/murmur-failover-daemon/README.md

 addresses of hostnames with multiple IP addresses.
 Windows will work fine, but Linux, Android and possibly other operating systems' clients may have trouble connecting to the host.
-A workaround for such clients would be to just use the IP or hostname of the main Murmur server.
+A workaround for such clients would be to just use the IP or hostname of the master Murmur server.

 ## Maintainer